ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/oVbGAba.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Just like in the previous section, type in the search bar “Resource groups.”
+1.  <b>Navigate: </b>To find your way, enter "Resource groups" into the search bar and select the corresponding icon.
+Confirmation of being on the correct page is indicated by highlighted text in yellow.
-2. This is the create button to create a resource group so services can communicate with each other.
+2.  <b>Create Button: </b>Used to create a resource group for inter-service communication.
-3. This is the refresh button to update the front end of the dashboard.
+3.  <b>Refresh Button: </b>Updates the dashboard frontend.
-4. This create button is another way to create a resource group if it is empty.
+4.  <b>Alternative Create Button: </b>Appears when the resource group list is empty.
-5. This is the bell icon for notifications on the status of creating a resource group.
+5.  <b>Bell Icon: </b>Notifications for resource group creation status.
-6. When you click on individual resource groups, a delete option should appear for you to delete that specific resource group.
+6.  <b>Delete Option: </b>Appears when clicking on individual resource groups to remove them.

 <h2>Virtual Networks Section</h2>